flowchart TB

 | Cost-effectiveness | Are HR policies delivering value relative to wage, benefit, training and turnover costs? |

-The Michigan group at Tichy’s request built a strategic human resource management model that “matches” four HR functions — selection, appraisal, rewards, development — to the firm’s strategy.
-The model is more prescriptive than the Harvard framework and more firm-centred — it treats employees primarily as a resource to be matched to strategy rather than as stakeholders in their own right (fombrun1984?).
+The Michigan group built a Strategic Human Resource Management model that matches four HR functions — selection · appraisal · rewards · development — to the firm’s strategy.
+More prescriptive and more firm-centred than Harvard; treats employees as a resource to be matched to strategy.

 | Focus | People | Processes |